go-simpler/env/README.md

 ### Name separator

 By default, environment variable names are concatenated from nested struct tags as is.
-If `Options.NameSep` is not empty, it is used as the separator:
+If `Options.NameSep` is not empty, it is used as the separator.

 ```go
 os.Setenv("DB_HOST", "localhost")